⚠️ This document is for the Alpha version of Nubus for Kubernetes. Feedback is welcome. ⚠️

 3.1.
 Deploy requirements based on examples included in Nubus#

 In this setup, you deploy the requirements for Nubus based on included examples.
-This setup is good for getting started with Nubus and for demonstration.
+It’s good for getting started with Nubus and for demonstration.
 Nevertheless, you need to ensure that the Certificate manager is in place.

 Important